 - UArizona School of Mining and veterinary medicine program established.

 - Partnership with Raytheon on hypersonic wind tunnel technology.

 The fiscal year 2024 proposal builds on these successes and prioritizes workforce development initiatives to advance the state’s competitiveness and support for economic development through proven initiatives including:

 - Scale the ASU Ira A. Fulton Schools of Engineering to address talent pipeline and enhance training for emerging economies of the future; expand upskilling and reskilling programs for the existing workforce in partnership with industry and the community.

 - Produce a highly qualified health-care workforce with a focus on allied health and behavioral health through NAU programs; produce a workforce to support forest health and public land management.

 - Double the number of UArizona medical school graduates in the next five years while training medical professionals for rural communities; accelerate research in advanced manufacturing, water reuse and more.

 Through the New Economy Initiative budget request, the board has prioritized workforce development initiatives to advance the state’s competitiveness and support economic development.

 ARIZONA PROMISE PROGRAM

-- The university enterprise operates and maintains a significant capital asset base that includes almost 28 million square feet of academic, research and support space.
-The statutory building renewal formula calculation in FY 2022 is $186.1 million and deferred maintenance needs are over $669 million.
+- The university enterprise operates and maintains a significant capital asset base including almost 28 million square feet of academic, research and support space.
+The statutory building renewal formula calculation in fiscal year 2023 was $201.5 million.